floswald/floswald.github.io/content/authors/floswald/_index.md

 highlight_name: false
 ---

-I am an Associate Professor of Economics in the [ESOMAS](https://www.esomas-en.unito.it/do/home.pl) department of the University of Turin.
+I am an Associate Professor of Economics in the [ESOMAS](https://www.esomas-en.unito.it/do/home.pl) department of the University of Turin and a [Collegio Carlo Alberto](https://www.carloalberto.org) Affiliate.
 My work is in the fields of Urban, Macro and IO, and I am insterested in associated computational methods.
 I am the [Data Editor](https://ejdataeditor.github.io/) for [The Economic Journal](https://res.org.uk/journals/the-economic-journal/) and for the [The Econometrics Journal](https://res.org.uk/journals/the-econometrics-journal/).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "tex/floswald.pdf" "newtab" >}}CV{{< /staticref >}}.